flaviostutz/promster/README.md

 * SCRAPE_ETCD_PATH base path for services registered
 * SCRAPE_PATHS uri for getting metrics. ex.: /metrics
 * SCRAPE_MATCH_REGEX when using /federated scrape paths, this regex will be used to match which metrics will be returned by the federate endpoint
+* SCRAPE_SHARD_ENABLE Enable sharding distribution among targets so that each Promster instance will scrape a different set of targets, enabling distribution of load among instances.
+Defaults to true.
+Use false if you want all instances to scrape the same set of targets.
+This maybe useful, for example, if you want to create a set of instances with the same data to distribute user queries among instances with the same dataset
 * SCRAPE_INTERVAL time between scrapes for automatic scraping
 * SCRAPE_TIMEOUT time for a timeout signal